bbaigalmaa/3D-reconstruction-from-a-vehicle-mounted-camera/README.md

 Now, we need to prepare ground truth trajectory points from GPS.
 To do so, the steps are following in ELTECar Second Route 4th testing dataset:
 <ol>
   <li>Extract ground truth source code - https://ikelte-my.sharepoint.com/personal/hajder_inf_elte_hu/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fhajder%5Finf%5Felte%5Fhu%2FDocuments%2FBosch%2FBoschVerseny%20V3%2Fvisualize%5Fgroundtruth%5Fgps%5Fvectors%2Ezip&parent=%2Fpersonal%2Fhajder%5Finf%5Felte%5Fhu%2FDocuments%2FBosch%2FBoschVerseny%20V3&ga=1</li>
-  <li>As mentioned in the readme.txt, Create new folder named “images” and copy DEV0 images (20231006/20231006_ELTEkorV2_pictures/DEV0/Dev0_Image_w1920_h1200_fn*.jpg - in case of 4th second route testing data)</li>
+  <li>As mentioned in the readme.txt, Create new folder named “images” and copy DEV0 images (PATH/20231006/20231006_ELTEkorV2_pictures/DEV0/Dev0_Image_w1920_h1200_fn*.jpg - in case of 4th second route testing data)</li>
-  <li>Open command prompt in the folder and run “python ProcessGPSData.py 20231006/20231006_ELTEkorV2.csv” including the argument direction to .csv file of the dataset </li>
+  <li>Open command prompt in the folder and run “python ProcessGPSData.py PATH/20231006/20231006_ELTEkorV2.csv” including the argument directed to .csv file of the dataset </li>
-  <li>Above command (in step 3) generates 2 files and figure:
+  <li>Above command (in previous step) generates 2 files and displays a figure:
 		<ul>
             	    <li>CorrectedGPSData.csv - GPS filtered data</li>
 		    <li>pts2D.mat - vehicle 2D virtual trajectory</li>
 		    <li>Figure displays 2D trajectory - can be saved for future reference of the figure </li> </ul>
-  <li>An addition, velocity ground truth is able to be generated by running “python DrawSpeed.py 20231006/20231006_ELTEkorV2.csv video_with_speed.avi”. </li>
+  <li>An addition, velocity ground truth is able to be generated by running “python DrawSpeed.py PATH/20231006/20231006_ELTEkorV2.csv video_with_speed.avi”. </li>
 </ol>
+The above steps are the same for other ELTECar datasets by replacing DEV0 images and changing the .csv file path.

-Then, to make simple to read images, ELTECar dataset has renamed to numerical ordering same as KITTI images.
+Then, to make simple to read images, the ELTECar dataset was renamed to a numerical ordering same as KITTI images.
+However, it is not necessary to be renamed.
+Reasons why the thesis work has implemented this renaming step are: 1.
+Reading image files one by one took a long time.
+                        2. When reading all the files from the folder, the image ordering changed.
+So the solution I found was to rename the images once and use the renamed image folder instead of the original one.
 To do so, we need to execute ELTECarDatasetRename/rename_ELTECar.py with following parameters:
 <ul>
 <li> start - starting frame number (1, if it needs to be starting from first frame)</li>